kamal-sharma-de/python-sides/README.md

 Problem 15: Develop a Python program that utilizes PTR records and sockets to retrieve the domain name associated with a given IP address, handling potential lookup errors.
 (IPToDomain.py)

 Problem 16: Write a python code to find the shortest word ladder from beginWord to endWord using BFS.
 (Wordladder.py)

+Problem 17: Write a python code to find the largest prime factor of a number.
+(LargestPrimeFactor.py)